 What is the scope of technology in content marketing trends?

 This is one question that has eluded a comprehensive answer ever since it came into existence.

 Why?
-Simply because it is extremely difficult.
+Simply because it is challenging.

-Think about it – any medium used to produce, manage, optimize, promote, distribute, and display the various forms of content can be covered under the vast spectrum of content marketing technology.
+Think about it – any medium used to produce, manage, optimize, promote, distribute, and display the various forms of content that can be covered under the vast spectrum of content marketing technology.

 Content management systems?
 Yep.

 Even Adobe Photoshop can be quantified as part of content marketing trends in technology.